South Lubbock Shooting Leaves One With a Gunshot Wound to the Chest - NewsBreak

 South Lubbock Shooting Leaves One With a Gunshot Wound to the Chest

 Two people suffered serious injuries after a shooting in South Lubbock on Sunday, December 26th.
-Lubbock Police responded to the shots fired call around 10 p.m. in...kkam.com
+Lubbock Police responded to the shots fired call around 10 p.m. in...kfyo.com

 Two people suffered serious injuries after a shooting in South Lubbock on Sunday, December 26th.
-Lubbock Police responded to the shots fired call around 10 p.m. in...kkam.com
+Lubbock Police responded to the shots fired call around 10 p.m. in...kfyo.com

 Comments / 0